WeiHuang05/Awesome_Large_Foundation_Model_Theory/README.md

 ## About

-In Context Learning Theory examines the ways in which learning is enhanced when it occurs within meaningful and relevant contexts.
-This repository aims to gather resources, research papers, presentations, and foster discussions related to In Context Learning Theory, its applications, and its impact on education and learning environments.
+Large Foundation Modal Theory examines the ways in which learning is enhanced when it occurs within meaningful and relevant contexts.
+This repository aims to gather resources, research papers, presentations, and foster discussions related to Large Foundation Modal Theory, its applications, and its impact on education and learning environments.
+In this group, we study the Large Foundation Modal Theory, which includes but is not limited to

+ - In context learning
+ - Chain of Thought
+ - Diffusion Modal
+ - Hallucination

 ## Goals

-- Create a collaborative space for scholars, researchers, educators, and students interested in In Context Learning Theory.
+- Create a collaborative space for scholars, researchers, educators, and students interested in Large Foundation Modal Theory.
 - Share and curate a collection of high-quality resources, including research papers, books, articles, and other relevant materials.
-- Foster discussions and exchange ideas on various aspects of In Context Learning Theory.
+- Foster discussions and exchange ideas on various aspects of Large Foundation Modal Theory.
 - Explore the practical applications and implications of In Context Learning Theory in educational settings.
-- Provide a supportive environment for individuals to learn, contribute, and collaborate in the field of In Context Learning Theory.
+- Provide a supportive environment for individuals to learn, contribute, and collaborate in the field of Large Foundation Modal Theory.

 ## In Context Learning